phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (println & xs)
 ```
-Same as print followed by a newline
+Same as print followed by a newline.

 ## `push`